ronodip-basak/AdventOfCode2023/readme.md

-# Advent of Code 2023 Day 1 Solution
+# Advent of Code 2023 Day 2 Solution
 ## _Works for both Part 1 and Part 2_

 [Advent of Code](https://adventofcode.com/)

-Implements the Advent of Code 2023 solution for day 1 using RegEx
+Implements the Advent of Code 2023 solution for day 2 solution

-## This is for Part 2.
-Where's Part 1?

-- This solution will work for both Part 1 and Part 2
-- To use as part 1 solution, open the MatchNumbers class (in.ronb.MatchNumbers) and set writtenWords to an empty list
-- This will provide solution for Part 1

 ## How to use?
 > This is a guide for running the code in compiled java.
 If you know what you're doing, just pass the input text file as first paramete to the application